controlwear/virtual-joystick-android/README.md

 # virtual-joystick-android

-_I created this library as a learning process and I have been inspired by this project [JoystickView](https://github.com/zerokol/JoystickView) (the author is a genius!)_
+_I created this very simple library as a learning process and I have been inspired by this project [JoystickView](https://github.com/zerokol/JoystickView) (the author is a genius!)_

 This library provides a very simple and **ready-to-use** custom view which emulates a joystick for Android.

 ![Alt text](/misc/ss_mobile_landscape_joystick.png?raw=true "Double Joystick with custom size and colors")

 ### Gist
 Here is a very simple snippets to use it.
-Just set the `onJoystickListener` to retrieve its angle and strength.
+Just set the `onMoveListener` to retrieve its angle and strength.

 ```java
 @Override